awsdocs/amazon-ec2-user-guide/doc_source/ec2-byoip.md

 **Monitor progress**

-   It can take up to three weeks to complete the provisioning process for publicly advertisable ranges\.
+   It can take up to one week to complete the provisioning process for publicly advertisable ranges\.
 Use the [describe\-byoip\-cidrs](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-byoip-cidrs.html) command to monitor progress, as in this example:

    ```
    aws ec2 describe-byoip-cidrs --max-results 5